Home Loan With High Debt To Income Ratios Mortgage Guidelines

 Risks With Home Loan With High Debt To Income Ratios

-Mortgage lenders do accept sellers to give home buyers sellers concession toward a home buyer’s closing costs.
-Sellers concessions can be used to buy down mortgage rates by home buyers.
-Home buyers with high debt to income ratios or nearing the maximum cap on their debt to income ratios may want to get extra sellers concessions and use the sellers concession to buy down mortgage rates.
+- Homebuyers with high debt to income ratios or nearing the maximum cap on their debt to income ratios may want to get extra sellers concessions

-Another option for mortgage loan borrowers who exceed the debt to income ratio caps during the mortgage application and mortgage approval process is to explore going with an adjustable rate mortgages instead of a 30 year fixed rate mortgage.
-Adjustable rate mortgages offer much lower mortgage rates than fixed rate mortgages.
+Another option for mortgage loan borrowers who exceed the debt to income ratio caps during the mortgage application and mortgage approval process is to explore going with adjustable-rate mortgages instead of a 30-year fixed-rate mortgage.
+Adjustable-rate mortgages offer much lower mortgage rates than fixed-rate mortgages.

-If you are a home buyer looking for a home loan or homeowner looking for a refinance mortgage with high debt to income ratios, please contact us at 262-716-8151 or email us at [email protected] We will explore the best option and mortgage loan program to suit your needs.
+Homebuyers looking for a home loan or homeowner looking for a refinance mortgage with high debt to income ratios, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We will explore the best option and mortgage loan program to suit your needs.
 We are available 7 days a week, including evenings and holidays.